 Because each of these assertions identifies one or more particular elements in Web service message, you must use custom security policy files for all element-level security assertions.
-These custom policy files are typically combined with pre-packaged security policy files, with the pre-packaged files defining the way that signing or encryption is performed, and the custom policy files identifying the particular elements that are to be signed or encrypted.
+These custom policy files are typically combined with predefined security policy files, with the predefined files defining the way that signing or encryption is performed, and the custom policy files identifying the particular elements that are to be signed or encrypted.